Bat-m/python-angular/readme.md

 - launch app.py from ./back
-- launch npm start from ./front
+- launch npm i then npm start from ./front